JakubKrz/PrewittFilter/README.md

 | 32                | 322                     | 146                     |
 | 64                | 336                      | 142                     |

+On average, the assembly library was approximately 2.3 times faster than the C++ library
 - Processor: Intel i5-11 (8 logical cores)
 - Image Size: 70 316 KB